GaalexxC/nginxubuntu-php7/README.md

 # nginxubuntu-php7
-A bash script the automates Nginx, PHP7,  PHP-FPM and User/Domain setup in a couple minutes.
+A bash script that automates Nginx, PHP7,  PHP-FPM and User/Domain setup in a couple minutes.